I’m eager to attend my program, but what if things change in my destination closer to my departure date?

 What happens if I decide I don’t feel comfortable going on the program I am enrolled in?

 Road Scholar has always had participant-friendly transfer and cancellation policies.
 Despite the current situation, we make it easy for our participants to transfer to a different program.
-Participants enrolled in a North America program can transfer to a different program up to 14 days prior to departure without penalty, and participants enrolled in an International program can transfer to a different program up to 30 days prior to departure without penalty.
+Participants enrolled in most North America programs can transfer to a different program up to 14 days prior to departure without penalty, and participants enrolled in most International programs can transfer to a different program up to 66 days prior to departure without penalty.
 Some programs have different transfer or cancellation policies, so please refer to our website and catalogs, as well as your enrollment packet for all the details.